Grant Program for Faculty Research or Teaching in Germany

 Full-time and part-time tenure-stream, tenured and non tenure-stream faculty (including lecturers and contract faculty) at the University of Pittsburgh from all schools, centers, and campuses are eligible to submit a proposal.
 Adjunct and visiting faculty are not eligible.

 To apply, please complete the Application for Faculty Research or Teaching in Germany on Submittable.
 You will need to upload an estimated budget detailing all expected costs and specifying the amount requested from ESC.
 Faculty applying for research should include a description of the project of no more than five pages.
+The description should include a section detailing how these funds will be used to advance the project.
 People applying for teaching time should provide a description of the course(s) to be taught, syllabi if available, and a copy of the invitation from the institution(s) where the course(s) will be taught.
 Please also upload a current curriculum vitae.

 Under requirements of the University of Pittsburgh, all applicants must gain Institutional Review Board (IRB) clearance or exemption before awards supporting research may be given.
 Grantees are responsible for obtaining IRB approval or exemption, and must provide documentation of IRB approval before a grant can be awarded.
 For further information, see http://www.irb.pitt.edu/.

 Grantees will be asked to submit a final report explaining the use of the funds and the outcomes of the supported activity.
 They may also be asked to write a short article for the ESC newsletter.

 Please contact Allyson Delnore, ESC Associate Director, for further information about eligibility at firstname.lastname@example.org.

 For questions about the application process, please contact Iris Matijevic, Activites, Events, and Partnerships Coordinator at email@example.com.